Sanglorian/orcus/Orcus Rulebook - current.md

 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
 In the game, they are prone, as described in the conditions section.

-You can **Drop Prone** as a free action. **Stand Up from Prone** is a move action.
+You can Drop Prone as a free action.
+Stand Up from Prone is a move action.

-To move while prone, you must **Crawl** or use magic such as teleportation (you remain prone after teleporting, but at least you move).
-Every foot of movement while crawling costs 1 extra square, and you provoke opportunity attacks while crawling.

 ## Moving Around Other Creatures